RawBData/TowerGuard/README.md

 ***
 ## Challenges
 The most challenging aspects of this game are:
-- [] Pathfind algorithms and sprite directions derived from this algorithm
+- [] Pathfind algorithm and sprite directions derived from this algorithm
 - [] Smooth sprite animation from different sizes of sprite sheets
 - [] Collision detection and removal of enemies and projectiles
 ***